polict/sottovuoto/oz-writeup.md

-# sottovuoto (/sottovwɔto/): a tight variable packing tool for solidity 📦
+# sottovuoto: a tight variable packing tool for solidity 📦

 > State variables of contracts are stored in storage in a compact way such that multiple values sometimes use the same storage slot.
 Except for dynamically-sized arrays and mappings (see below), data is stored contiguously item after item starting with the first state variable, which is stored in slot 0.
 For each variable, a size in bytes is determined according to its type.
 Multiple, contiguous items that need less than 32 bytes are packed into a single storage slot if possible, according to the following rules:
 >